Using repeated sections

 We could get the same result more easily by inserting a simple table.

-- In the first content cell of the table, add the following comment: =Repeater(GetView("Tasks"; "AllItems")).
+2. Right-click the first content cell of the table and click Insert Comment.
+Enter the following comment: =Repeater(GetView("Tasks"; "AllItems")).
 Do not change the column title, JungleDocs will copy column titles from SharePoint automatically.
 JungleDocs will extend this table to contain all columns from the view and will create as many rows as it is necessary to fill with items from the view.